fbpx

 Program Overview After checking in and processing the evening before, the course will start with a quick tour of the Day 1 process in base camp, gear shakedown, and outfitting services for food and supplies.
 The crew is taken to a backcountry trailhead for a short hike to a camp where the training will commence.
 The next day includes a short hike and a return to base camp for continued sessions, tours of the Villa Philmonte and the National Scouting Museum.
 The closing dinner will be a special opportunity for recognition and closing words and presentation of the official PASS patch.

-Wilderness First Aid: A brand-new option available for PASS participants will be an add-on package to complete Wilderness First Aid training while at Philmont.
-This will be taught on-site by one of our certified staff members and will qualify for your crew’s Wilderness First Aid requirement for your Philmont Trek.
-Space is limited due to class size restrictions (COVID protocols) and will be filled on a first come, first served basis.
-The course is 16 hours long and will require two additional nights at Philmont.
-Cost for the add-on package will be $125 and covers training materials, meals, and lodging.
+Wilderness First Aid: Some of the upcoming PASS course has an option to add on a Wilderness First Aid course the Monday and Tuesday after the PASS course.
+This will be taught on-site by one of our certified staff members and will quality for your crew’s Wilderness First Aid requirements for your Philmont Trek.
+Space is limited due to class size restrictions and will be filled on a first come first serve basis.
+The course is ESCI Wilderness First Aid and is a 16 hour long course.

 If spots remain, other Advisors not participating in PASS can sign up for this Wilderness First Aid Training opportunity.
 The cost for the course for non-PASS participants will be $175.
 Use the special WFA registration form linked below to see what dates and spots remain for the courses.